 When is the landline switch-off happening?

-In September 2023, Openreach conducted a nationwide Stop Sell of Wholesale Line Rental (WRL), meaning any new supply of WRL copper lines and traditional old copper networks is no longer available.
+- September 2023: Openreach conducted a nationwide Stop Sell of Wholesale Line Rental (WRL), meaning any new supply of WRL copper lines and traditional old copper networks is no longer available.

-The original Switch-off date was initially scheduled for December 2025.
-However, it has been confirmed that the deadline has been extended to January 2027.
+Although the deadline has been extended, businesses are strongly advised to act by 2025 to avoid disruption and ensure a smooth transition.
 Despite this extension, it remains evident that many businesses still require support to transition away from the old analogue lines.
 The sheer volume and complexity of this initiative have revealed the limited resources available to assist businesses during this transition.

 Therefore, we strongly recommend that businesses plan ahead and upgrade to a modern, VoIP-based telephone provider as soon as possible.
 Delaying the switch could result in increased costs, inadequate time to select the right supplier, and missed opportunities for fast broadband.